From kids art classes to steam train rides and exhibitions there’s plenty on offer these school holidays around the Ipswich region.

 Book a school holiday weekend away in the comfort of the Country Motel Ipswich.
 Swim in the pool, sip cocktails at the outdoor bar and enjoy great Italian food at their in-house restaurant which is also the new home for Casamia Italian Restaurant.

 The new restaurant is open for breakfast, lunch and dinner from Tuesday to Sunday and there is a daily $15 special for lunch and dinner.
-Tuesday is lasagna chips and salad, Wednesday is chicken parmigiana chips and salad, Thursday is a 200g rib fillet, chips and salad, Friday is spaghetti and meatballs, chips and salad and Sunday’s special is any small pizza and salad.
+Tuesday is lasagna chips and salad, Wednesday is chicken parmigiana chips and salad, Thursday is a 200g rib fillet, chips and salad, Friday is spaghetti and meatballs with chips and salad, and Sunday’s special is any small pizza and salad.
 All specials include a house wine, beer or soft drink.

 There are a few room types to choose from including the deluxe family room with a separate queen bed and three singles in the other room.
 The international king room includes a king bed and sofa which can accommodate another person and the newly refurbished deluxe queen room with a Queen and a single bed.
 All rooms come with fee Wifi!